Oreoluwa456/BMW-Sales-2010-2024/README.md

 - Prioritize high-performing models such as the **7 Series, i8, X1, 3 Series, and i3** when evaluating inventory and promotional strategies.
 - Consider customer color preferences when planning vehicle inventory, particularly for high-performing colors such as **Red and Silver**.
 - Continue monitoring Automatic and Manual transmission demand, as both categories currently show relatively similar sales volumes.
+- Investigate the factors contributing to the strong annual **Price_USD value in 2022**, when it reached the highest recorded value of **$260.7M**.
-- Investigate the factors behind annual fluctuations, particularly the decline from **2019 to 2020**.
+- Investigate the factors behind the lower annual value recorded in **2020 at $240.5M** and identify opportunities to improve performance during similar market conditions.

 ## Conclusion